fusiondirectory/fusiondirectory-user-manual/source/fusiondirectory/plugins/audit/auditTask.rst

 Task Execution
 --------------

+For your configured task to executed, you need to configure your fusiondirectory-orchestrator-client

+Read the FusionDirectory Audit Orchestrator Documentation

+See  :ref:`audit-task-execution-label` for more information.

 Once the task is configured, it will automatically delete audit logs based on the set retention period.
 The task can be executed in the following ways:

 1. **Automated Execution via Cron Job**: